Anyone who has found themself panting during and/or after a run knows how important it is to have a good lung capacity for running.

 Why Increasing Lung Capacity Is Important for Running

-Your lung capacity determines how far and how fast you’re able to run.
+Your lung capacity plays a big role in how much oxygen you can get into your body.
+In that way, it determins how far and how fast you’re able to run.
 If it’s weak, you’ll only be able to run a few minutes before having to stop.
 You also will be limited running at a faster pace.

 If you run for fun and aren’t too worried about pace or distance, then increasing your lung capacity might not be as important to you.
 However, if you want to improve as a runner, you’ll need to increase your lung capacity to get there.

-Even if you haven’t gotten into running yet, you can make your transition into the sport that much more smooth by conditioning your body for running by improving your lung capacity, including some things you can easily do on the couch.
+Even if you haven’t gotten into running yet, you can make your transition into the sport that much more smooth by conditioning your body for running.
+Improving your lung capacity, including some things you can easily do on the couch, is a part of that.

 How Can I Increase My Lung Capacity?